is a 2003 American supernatural thriller directed by Mathieu Kassovitz and written by Sebastian Gutierrez. Halle Berry

 - The Bechdel Test: Miranda and Chloe hardly ever speak of romance or men.
 The setting is too grim for that.

 - Beware of Hitchhiking Ghosts: One of the earlier encounters with the ghost fits this trope.

 - Cassandra Truth: Miranda may have killed her husband, but she wasn't crazy, she was possessed.

 - Cuckoo Nest

-- "Get Out of Jail Free" Card: Miranda Grey DID murder her husband, at least by your average legal definition.
+- "Get out of Jail Free" Card: Miranda Grey DID murder her husband, at least by your average legal definition.
 And a cop.
-She gets pretty much let off at the end, and while it's not without justifications, she still must have had one HELL of a lawyer.
+She gets pretty much let off at the end, and while it's not without justifications and the Sheriff was killed in self-defence, she still must have had one HELL of a lawyer.

 - Ghostly Goals: The ghost wants revenge...and justice for her rape and murder.
 So she killed Doug using his wife's body, then led Miranda to find out about Doug's atrocities, saving another girl, and revealing her circumstances to her family.
 Then she killed the doctor's accomplice.